robotlolita/liz/spec.md

 ## Overview

-PoLiz is a minimal Lisp-1 dialect, supporting functional idioms with first-class macros and proper closures.
+Liz is a minimal Lisp-1 dialect, supporting functional idioms with first-class macros and proper closures.

-There are four types in PoLiz:
+There are four types in Liz:

 - Number;
 - Symbol;